Optimization Techniques for Improving PDF Search Performance

 Streamlining File Size

-PDF SDKs can facilitate this process by providing functions to automate the optimization process without compromising the quality and integrity of the PDF file.
+PDF SDKs can facilitate this by providing functions to automate optimization without compromising the PDF file’s quality or integrity.

 Accessibility Optimization